Contactless card payments increase by 237% in 2016

 “Overall, we have seen 36 million contactless transactions over £20 in the first six months; which amounts to nearly £900m of transactions made easily and safely, in less time, freeing consumers from the need to carry cash.”

 Is your business missing out on sales by not accepting contactless card payments?
 All of Handepay’s terminals are contactless enabled, allowing your customers to use the latest technology to pay.
-Get a quote for a new card machine today!
+Find out more for a new card machine today!